COS301-SE-2021/TensorFlow-UI/README.md

 great advantage in completing this project.

 -Werner van Rensburg
-I’m a determined student software developer with a keen interest in learning and gaining experience in new and different parts of technologies.
+Iâ€™m a determined student software developer with a keen interest in learning and gaining experience in new and different parts of technologies.
 I have some experience in developing front end user interfaces and know I would be a great asset in developing an interactive and intuitive user interface.
 I have a personal interest in the design and